ctcastor/rugby_sentiment_analysis/README.md

 <br>
  This pivotal decision has sparked widespread discussions and debates among rugby enthusiasts and fans.

-This project seeks to explore and analyze public sentiment surrounding this contentious last-second decision using the comments section of the [official Six Nations YouTube highlight video](https://www.youtube.com/watch?v=Rcst-jIOQDo). <b>The goal is to determine whether the majority of viewers agree with the no-try decision by leveraging OpenAI's GPT-3.5 Turbo model and sentiment analysis techniques.</b>
+This project seeks to explore and analyze public sentiment surrounding this contentious last-second decision using the comments section of the [official Six Nations YouTube highlight video](https://www.youtube.com/watch?v=Rcst-jIOQDo). **`The goal is to determine whether the majority of viewers agree with the no-try decision by leveraging OpenAI's GPT-3.5 Turbo model and sentiment analysis techniques`**.

 <br>